Skip to content

 Living in Downtown San Jose

 For buyers priced out of Bay Area single-family homes, Downtown San Jose offers a meaningful path to ownership.
-Median condo prices around $900K-$1.1M are significantly below the county's single-family median, and the urban-lifestyle trade-off works for many young professionals, empty nesters, and remote workers.
+Median condo prices around $900K-$1.1M are significantly below the county's single-family median, and the urban-lifestyle trade-off works for many buyers who prioritize walkability over yard space.
 The Caltrain station at Diridon, the VTA light rail, and the incoming BART extension make this one of the most transit-connected neighborhoods in the South Bay.

 The downside is that Downtown San Jose still feels very much "in transition."
 While much has improved, certain blocks remain quiet after business hours, homelessness is visible, and the area lacks the established feel of San Francisco's or Oakland's downtown neighborhoods.
-Schools in this area are not typically a primary consideration — most downtown residents are childless by design.
+Schools in this area are not typically a primary consideration, and the housing stock here is overwhelmingly condos rather than homes with yards.

 A Saturday in Downtown San Jose